Skip to main content

 Sauna can intensify the effects of blood pressure medications, leading to dizziness on standing.
 Diuretics combined with sweating can dehydrate you faster.
 Stimulants may stress the heart further during sauna.
 We review the medication list before recommending a frequency.

 Sauna improves insulin sensitivity in some studies, likely through better blood vessel function and a small increase in glucose uptake during the heat session.
-The effect is real but smaller than the cardiovascular benefit.
-We pair sauna with strength training and good sleep, not with a sugar-heavy diet.
+That effect is measurable but smaller than the cardiovascular benefit.
+Sauna works best paired with strength training and good sleep, and it will not undo a sugar-heavy diet.

-Frequent sauna users in long-term studies have lower rates of cardiovascular death, stroke, and dementia.
-Smaller studies show favorable changes in inflammation and possibly in methylation-based biological age.
+In the Finnish cohorts, frequent sauna users have lower rates of cardiovascular death, stroke, and dementia.
+Smaller trials point to favorable changes in inflammation and possibly in methylation-based biological age.
 The mechanism likely runs through better blood vessel function and heat shock protein activity.

 Sauna for patients with kidney disease requires careful management of fluids and electrolytes.
-Some small trials show possible benefit, but dehydration risk is real.
+Some small trials point to possible benefit, but dehydration is a serious risk.
 We coordinate with nephrology before recommending sauna in moderate-to-severe kidney disease.

 Healthy older adults benefit from sauna for cardiovascular fitness, blood pressure, and possibly dementia risk.
 Start with shorter sessions (10 minutes), lower temperatures (160°F), and stand up slowly to avoid orthostatic drops.
 Hydration and supervision matter more in this group.